-Gambian Pouched Rats: Exotic Pets and an Invasive Species
+Gambian Pouched Rats: Exotic Pets and Helpful Animals

 Interesting and Helpful Animals

 Gambian pouched rats are interesting animals.
-They are sometimes kept as exotic pets and can become very affectionate, although the temperament of individual animals varies.
+They are sometimes kept as exotic pets and can reportedly become very affectionate, although the temperament of individual animals varies.
 They are also intelligent and playful.
 In Tanzania, they’ve been trained to detect land mines due to their excellent sense of smell and the fact that their bodies are too light to detonate the mines.
 They've also been trained to detect tuberculosis in human sputum samples.

 Gambian pouched rats can grow up to three feet long (including their tail) and can weigh three to four pounds.
 They are rodents, but they belong to a different family from the common wild and domestic rats.
 Like hamsters, the animals have pouches in their cheeks to store food.
 They live in Africa south of the Sahara and are also known as African giant pouched rats.

 Unfortunately, a group of animals escaped from a breeder in Florida and colonized an island called Grassy Key, where they’ve become an invasive species.
 In addition, in 2003 they may have played a role in an outbreak of monkeypox in the United States.

 The Animals in Their Native Habitat

 The scientific name of the Gambian pouched rat is Cricetomys gambianus.
 Strangely, although the rodents are common animals and are caught for food by many people, not very much is known about their lives in the wild.
 They may live as solitary animals or in a colony.
 Research suggests that the males are more likely to be solitary while the females and babies are more likely to live in a colony.

 The animals are found in a variety of habitats that offer some form of shelter, such as areas with trees, rocky outcrops, or more open areas that contain burrows dug by other creatures.
 The burrows often become a network of tunnels once the rodents move in.
 Pouched rats are adaptable animals and migrate to other areas if these are more desirable or if their original habitat is damaged.